 Request from Cherrybread: I have always wanted to know how to apply dark makeup without closing up the eyes like stars in Hong Kong.
 Will you be able to tell me how to create an evening look, like how Kathy Chow has it please?

-* Pick the right color.
+• Pick the right color.
 If you look at pictures of Chinese celebrities, they seldom use black all over the eyelid.
-Instead, try something a little softer like deep navys, plums, emeralds, coppers or charcoals.
+Instead, try something a little softer like deep navy, plum, emerald, copper or charcoal.
 These colors will make dark brown eyes pop without looking too harsh.
 If you insist on using black, make sure you keep the color close to your lashline and crease.

-* Opt for eyeshadows in shimmery and metallic formulas over matte ones to help add extra sparkles to your eyes.
+• Opt for eyeshadows with shimmery and metallic finishes over matte ones to help add extra sparkles to your eyes.

-* Skip brow powder and brush a tinted brow gel on your eyebrows to keep them neat and understated.
-You will never see Chinese celebs with dark eyebrows and dark eye makeup.
+• Skip brow powder and brush on a tinted brow gel on your eyebrows to keep them neat and understated.